 Published 08 September 2020 08:18 (2-minute read)

-Every 6 months there is an upgrade to the Laravel framework.
-To keep up to date with the latest version I've created a flow for our projects on how to upgrade to the latest Laravel release.
+Every 6 months, there is an upgrade to the Laravel framework.
+To keep up to date with the latest version, I've created a flow for our projects to upgrade to the latest Laravel release.

 When you want to upgrade your Laravel application to Laravel 8, take a look at the current version of your application.
 This checklist is made for applications running on Laravel 7 and wants to upgrade to Laravel 8.
 Other applications need to upgrade to Laravel 7 first.

 Laravel 8 is released on 8 September 2020.
 Some other packages, like vapor-core, Laravel Spark and Laravel Nova, are already upgraded to be compatible with Laravel 8.